 Munich – Hotel Torbraeu (7 nights)

-This historic four-star family-run hotel is conveniently located a short walk from the National Theatre, in the heart of Munich.
-The rooms are classically furnished and comfortable, each with modern amenities.
-The hotel is in walking distance of many of Munich’s most popular attractions. www.torbraeu.de
+This historic four-star family-run hotel is conveniently located in the heart of Munich, just a short walk from the National Theatre.
+The rooms are classically furnished and comfortable, each with modern amenities. www.torbraeu.de

 What is included in the tour price?
 Unless otherwise stated in the itinerary, our tours include the following: